allegroai/clearml-docs/docs/guides/ide/remote_jupyter_tutorial.md

 ### Step 5: Shut down remote session

-To shut down the remote session, which will free the `clearml-agent` and close the CLI.
-Enter "Shutdown".
+To shut down the remote session, which will free the `clearml-agent` and close the CLI, enter "Shutdown".

 ```console
 Connection is up and running